vikramr2/python-mincut/README.md

 Python wrapper for VieCut (https://github.com/VieCut/VieCut)

 ## Compilation
-Run the following commands from the root of this project
+Clone the repository and run the following commands from the root of this project
 ```bash
 mkdir build
 cd build